MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Rendering of a RAW image on grayscale display is wrong .
+	* Rendering of a RAW image on grayscale display is wrong.

 ImageGenerator
 """"""""""""""